 Our study extends the SE scholarship by enriching the definitional debate on the concept, and arguing for a more holistic concept of SE in the tourism sector in three ways: (i) the inclusion of the cultural dimension of sustainability, (ii) new entrepreneurial-based characteristics of economic sustainability, and (iii) interaction among the sustainability pillars of SE.
 Firstly, CS within the SE concept, which is discussed without empirical evidence in the existing tourism literature (Swanson and DeVereaux 2017), appears in the perceptions of stakeholders in the ‘involved’ and ‘developing’ tourism settings to conserve (conserving islandic beliefs) and promote local culture for current and future sustainability.
 With the finding of CS in the SE framework, we empirically support scholarly argument that CS is a missing pillar from the sustainability discourse, and requires attention in future research (Burford et al. 2013; Nurse 2006; Racelis 2014; Seghzzo 2009).
 Our study extends existing tourism studies of CS at organizational level, by revealing different meanings of CS due to different levels of tourism development in the island context.
 Regardless of the immediate context, the level of tourism development has a differing impact on specific dimensions of SE.
 Cultural dimension becomes an enabling factor for economic sustainability in the early stages of development.
 The relative importance of CS diminishes as the level of development increases, because of shifting emphasis towards economic sustainability manifested in increasing investment in infrastructure, volume of tourists attracted to the place and associated commercial activity.
 More specifically, in Ly Son island (involved stage), CS refers to both aspects of promoting the island culture of hospitality through activities, including treating guests as family members, experiencing the daily life with guests, and cooking local foods for guests, promoting local cultural sites (tangible heritage) (Tuan and Navrud 2008; Wai-Yin and Shu-Yun 2004) and events (intangible heritage) (Lee and Paris 2013; Okech 2011), as well as conserving temples and pagodas (tangible heritage) as an islandic belief.
 Meanwhile, CS at the developing stage (Cham island) focused more on promoting the islandic culture of hospitality, since the tourism planning in this island has prioritized community-based tourism for a long time.
 Promoting local cultural sites and conserving temples and pagodas as an islandic belief were not included in the dimensions of CS on this island because of its physical location.
 With these outcomes, our findings echo the results of a previous study on CS on the dimensions of sharing local food (i.e. Agyeiwaah 2019).
 With these findings we show that in the early stage of tourism development, aspects of CS, such as “conserving” and “promoting” local culture in terms of tangible and intangible heritages were critical to the current and future economic sustainability of the island.
-This also aligns with more general entrepreneurship discourse (Shepherd and Patzelt 2011; Tilley and Young 2009) that SE aims to achieve both preservation in the current present, and gains for future generations.
+This also aligns with more general entrepreneurship discourse (Shepherd and Patzelt 2011; Tilley and Young 2009) that SE aims to achieve both preservation in the present time, and gains for future generations.
 We also empirically support the CS dimensions of the framework put forward by Roberts and Tribe (2008), including host reaction to tourists and cultural promotion.
 Furthermore, we largely support the argument that cultural sustainability is a unique factor to attract tourists (Frias et al. 2012; Ritchie and Zins 1978; Timothy 2011).
 Therefore, both tangible and intangible attributes of CS should be considered in the overall planning of island development.